UCB-INFO-FRONTEND-WEBARCH/assignment-2-raraspradnya/README.md

 A: Yes, but focus on doing the core requirements and filtering excellently first.

 **Q: How should the task counter work with filtering?**
 A: When showing "Active", display count of active tasks.
 When showing "Completed", display count of completed tasks.
-When showing "All", display total count.
+When showing "All", display total count.  #TODO

 **Q: Do I need to match the exact visual design from Assignment 1?**
 A: Close visual similarity is expected, but small improvements are welcome.